 Notice of Investigation: The Title IX Coordinator will notify the complainant and the respondent, in writing, of the following information: (1) the names of the complainant and the respondent; (2) the date, time (if known), location, and nature of the reported conduct; (3) the reported policy violation(s); (4) the name of the investigator; (5) information about the parties' respective rights and responsibilities; (6) the prohibition against retaliation; (7) the importance of preserving any potentially relevant evidence in any format; (8) how to challenge participation by the investigator on the basis of a conflict of interest or bias; and (9) a copy of this policy.
-If the investigation reveals the existence of additional or different potential policy violations, the Title IX Office will issue a supplemental notice of investigation.
+If the investigation reveals the existence of additional or different potential policy violations, including a violation of an interim protective measure, the Title IX Office will issue a supplemental notice of investigation.